 Olga Ostroumova, Soviet and Russian actress

-Olga Ostroumova is a Russian and Soviet actress, who was awarded the USSR State Prize in 1979 and the title of People’s Artist of Russia in 1993.
+Olga Ostroumova is a Russian and Soviet actress.
+You know, she was awarded the USSR State Prize in 1979 and the title of People’s Artist of Russia in 1993.

-After graduation from the Lunacharsky Institute in 1970, Olga worked in New Generation Theater, where she met her second husband, Mikhail Levitin.
+After graduation from the Lunacharsky State Institute for Theatre Arts (GITIS) in 1970, Olga worked in the New Generation Theater, where she met her second husband, Mikhail Levitin.

 Ostroumova’s first husband was her classmate at VGIK Boris Annaberdyev, who later became a film director.
 Her first marriage was short-lived.